The future for HR is agile, systemic and here

 So why is this important for organisations and HR?

 In a nutshell, the world has changed and will continue to change at pace.
-In our recent whitepaper – Re-imagining HR – we describe a polarised labour market and society of “haves and have nots”, creating a workplace that has:
+Our research discovered a polarised labour market and society of “haves and have nots”, creating a workplace that has:

 - Two-tier workforces which have a combination of scarce well-paid talent and insecure low-pay, low skills roles